Abir835/Abir835/README.md

 ### Hi there, This is Abir 👋
-#### Associate Software Engineer at Brain Station 23
+#### Software Engineer at TechnoNext Software Ltd.
+#### Ex - Brain Station 23
 ---

 ## I'm a Programmer, Developer, and Learner!!

-- 🌱 I’m Developing and learning Go, Python, Java, Spring Boot, Django,Odoo, JavaScript and React
+- 🌱 I’m Developing and learning Go, Python, Java, Spring Boot, Django, Odoo, JavaScript and React
 - 🌱 I’m currently developing a software using Go
 - 🔭 studied at Computer Science and Engineering at International University of Business Agriculture and Technology.
 - 👯 I’m Learning Python, do programming with python and Works with different Machine Learning Algorithm
-- 🥅 2023 Goals: Specialization in Odoo, Django, Docker,JavaScript, React, Problem Solver.
+- 🥅 2025 Goals: Specialization in Go, System Design, Database, LeetCode 300 Problem.

 <br />